What's your shipping policy?

 Component distribution was borne from excessive phone calls and emails from smaller gearmakers looking for very specialized components that are otherwise unavailable without a significant MOQ.
 We like helping when we can.
 Months in advance, we order components using forecasts based on prior sales.
 Excess components are then offered on our site.
 All components offered on our site are excess from our production needs.
 Excess components are offered until exhausted.

 From time to time, we'll discover certain items are offered or packaged in a manner inconsistent with our best interests.
 If this happens, we will discontinue to offering and revise to be more consistent with our best interests.

 How are products packaged?

-What if I have a quality assurance issue?
+What if I have a quality assurance issue with a sewn product?

 We work diligently to inspect and trim parts.
 Sometimes we miss a thread.
 Lighters and scissors are wonderful tools to rectify the situation.
 We make considerable use of hot melt adhesives to lay up parts prior to stitching.
 We also use thin, flexible plastic as an internal stiffener on many products.

 Every effort is made to source color coordinating materials but sometimes it's natural or white or nothing at all.
 Sometimes, when stitching through a stiffener, plastic crumbs will be forced through the fabric.
 Hot melt boogers, webs, and strings happen.
 Every parts gets a quick wipe to knock off more noticeable hot melt and stiffener remains.
 Spending the labor to get them all would add considerable cost.
 Hot melt and stiffener remains, bits, and crumbs are especially visible on black parts.
 Hot melt and stiffener remains may be removed by going outside and your using gear.
 Grooming your new gear for hot melt remains while watching your favorite action flick is a great removal method too.